dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 As any changes we make will automatically be recompiled and sent to the browser, you can leave the application running at this point.

-## Linting

-Feel free to ignore this section, but I just wanted to make you aware of some minor tweaks I made to the ESLint config to suit my own coding style, which have an impact on the code samples presented in this article.
-To be precise, the rules that I turned off are:

-* [`arrow-parens`](https://eslint.org/docs/rules/arrow-parens) set to 0, because I like the clean look of functions without parens where they only have one argument;
-* and [`comma-dangle`](https://eslint.org/docs/rules/comma-dangle) set to 0.
-I think dangling commas can introduce a lot of noise into the code and I tend not to use them, but I can appreciate the benefits.
-I haven't used them in the code samples here.

 ## Shelling Out the Default Vue.js Application

 Now that we've got a template application up and running, the first thing we're going to do is get rid of the stuff that we don't need.